 If you take too many lisinopril tablets, contact your doctor or nearest hospital straight away.

-An overdose of lisinopril can cause low blood pressure, dizziness, sleepiness and palpitations.
+An overdose of lisinopril can cause dizziness, sleepiness and a pounding heartbeat.

 The amount of lisinopril that can lead to an overdose varies from person to person.

-If you take too much lisinopril by accident, call your doctor or go to your nearest hospital straight away.
+If you take too much lisinopril by accident, call your doctor or go to your nearest hospital A&E department straight away.

 Like all medicines, lisinopril can cause side effects in some people but many people have no side effects or only minor ones.